 It starts with the blooming rose bush.
-It’s the World’s largest rose bush – it’s in the Guinness Book of World Records and it's located in Tombstone.
-It’s also quite historical.
+It’s the World’s largest rose bush.
+It's called a "Rose Tree" (if you go see it, you'll understand!).
+And it’s in the Guinness Book of World Records.
+Find it in Tombstone.
+It’s also very historical, with a romantic story attached!
 Read More>

 It's called the Lady Banksia Rose.
 Although it’s blooming through the Springtime months, the Rose Festival happens on a weekend in April.
 Friday evening they crown the Rose Queen and her court, and some other events at the Rose Tree Inn/Museum.

 Saturday is the big day with the parade, dinners, dances, etc. On Saturday morning you can go downtown to watch the Rose Festival parade.
 Here are some parade pics...

 A "Picture Perfect" Rose Float!

 Beers 'n' Balls

 The Annual Beers ‘n’ Balls at the Four Deuces Saloon – Corner of Third & Allen Streets in Tombstone AZ

 Part of Third St. roped off for the band.
 Tables & dancing area there.
 Arm-band ensures only over-21.
 No cover charge.